grillitype/web-fonts-guide/README.md

 This document is a work in progress, an initial draft, and not ready for public consumption.
 If you’re here it’s because I sent you a link for feedback.
 Please do not share this further.
 Thank you!

 Ideas for further sections:
-* Rendering in different browsers / devices & CSS anti-aliasing.
+* Rendering in different browsers / devices & CSS anti-aliasing (and why not to use text-rendering property)
 * CSS font-weight & font-style

 ## Table of contents